 This arthritis tends to occur in the hand joints, spine, hips, knees, and great toes.
 The lifetime risk of developing OA of the knee is about 46%, and the lifetime risk of developing OA of the hip is 25%, according to the Johnston County Osteoarthritis Project, a long-term study from the University of North Carolina and sponsored by the Centers for Disease Control and Prevention (often called the CDC) and the National Institutes of Health.

 OA is a top cause of disability in older people.
 The goal of osteoarthritis treatment is to reduce pain and improve function.
-There is no cure for the disease, but some treatments attempt to slow disease progression.
+There is no cure for the disease, but some treatments may slow disease progression.

 OA is a frequently slowly progressive joint disease typically seen in middle-aged to elderly people.
 In osteoarthritis, the cartilage between the bones in the joint breaks down.
 This causes the affected bones to slowly get bigger.
 The joint cartilage often breaks down because of mechanical stress or biochemical changes within the body, causing the bone underneath to fail.
 OA can occur together with other types of arthritis, such as gout or rheumatoid arthritis.